In The Know

 Agent Fees - removes the $35 cap on the per-policy fee surplus lines agents may charge for each policy exported to the surplus lines market.
 The filing surplus lines agent may charge a reasonable policy fee that must be itemized separately for the customer before purchase and enumerated in the policy

 Allows retail agents to receive a reasonable per-policy fee on exported policies; the per-policy fee must be itemized separately for the consumer before purchase.
-This fee must be itemized separately to the customer before purchase.
 This fee is not required to be shown in the policy.

 Applications for Insurance - Provides that workers’ compensation insurance applicants and their agents are not required to have their sworn statements notarized.